-Through these advantages, additive manufacturing can also reduce the amount of carbon dioxide and other greenhouse gases emitted by manufacturers.
-By 2025, 3D printing technology could reduce annual carbon dioxide emissions by as much as 525.5 metric tons
+Additive manufacturing’s benefits can also help reduce the amount of carbon dioxide and other greenhouse gases emitted by manufacturers.
+By 2025, 3D printing technology could reduce annual carbon dioxide emissions by as much as 525.5 metric tons.

 Bringing Economic Opportunities to Emerging Markets

 Additive manufacturing technology presents some of its greatest value in developing markets.
 Because they are relatively inexpensive, 3D printers can be put to use by small businesses in emerging markets without the need to invest millions of dollars into factory equipment.
 The technology is already entering the economies of poorer countries in a meaningful way, and analysts predict the total value of the 3D printing industry in emerging markets will reach $4.5 billion by 2020.

 3D printing technology also promises to create new, well compensated jobs in emerging market economies.
 Protoprint is a prime example of this.
 The Indian company recycles plastic wastes into new filament for FDM additive manufacturing machines.
 The company has not only made it possible to remove refuse from landfills but also improved pay for waste pickers.

 Overhauling the Global Construction Industry